JorjMcKie/Prime-numbers/README.md

 ## Changes
 * Use the deterministic version of the **Miller-Rabin-Test** for primality.
 This is about **30 - 50% more efficient** than Eratosthenes in our context.
-* Use of binary search when looking up the next higher prime or prime twin (instead of using the array protocol).
-This is much morre efficient for large primes (up to 300 times for primes beyond one million), and response time is largely independent of the size of the searched prime (about 2.0e-5 seconds on my machine).
+* Use of binary search module `bisect` when looking up the index of a prime.
+* Parameterize message translations for CLI script.

 ## Example Session

-    Last stored prime: 1001003 (78574 entries)
+    Last prime number in store: 1001003 (78574 entries)
     ====== Prime number functions ======
          1: prime factors
          2: next prime number